Learn

 In short

-Latin hypercube sampling spreads points to fill the factor space evenly — the right way to sample for surrogate models and computer experiments.
+Latin hypercube sampling spreads experimental points to fill the factor space evenly, one sample per row and per column of every factor's range.
+It is the right way to sample a high-dimensional space for surrogate models and computer experiments, where the classic corner-based designs do not fit.

 Latin hypercubeDesigns